CHAPTER 5: MEDICAL CARE INFORMATION

-URGENT CARE MEDS NOT AVAILABLE LOCALLY: If your child requires critical medication, such that if he/she does not receive such meds immediately and it is not readily available at a Shoppers Drug Mart in Parry Sound, that it could place his/her life in jeopardy, you must send up a second (back-up) order of medication to the Toronto office by June 10th
+URGENT CARE MEDS NOT AVAILABLE LOCALLY: If your child requires critical medication, such that if they do not receive such meds immediately and it is not readily available at a Shoppers Drug Mart in Parry Sound, that it could place their life in jeopardy, you must send up a second (back-up) order of medication to the Toronto office by June 10th

 MEDICATION DELIVERY TO CAMP

-COMING LOCALLY: If you child is taking the Toronto bus for the Full/1st session, all meds are brought before camp to the baggage drop off area and given to the designated staff person.
+COMING LOCALLY: If you child is taking the Toronto bus, all meds are brought before camp to the baggage drop off and given to the designated staff person.
 If your child is placed on a prescription after the baggage drop off day, such meds will be brought to the bus.
-Meds for 2nd Session campers will come to the bus with them on departure day.
 For campers with life threatening allergies, please send 1 EpiPen with medications to keep in the health centre and 1 EpiPen on bus with your child to keep in cabin.

-DRIVE INS: If you drive your child into camp, or are visiting to return an ill camper and are delivering medicine.
-Please let a camp director know we have this written information so we can ensure the meds make it to the health center and to ensure the medication is inputted into our medical dispensing tracking system.
+DRIVE INS: If you are driving your child up to camp, or are returning a sick camper and are delivering medicine, please let a camp director know so we have this information and can ensure the meds make it to the health center.

 COMING BY PLANE: Meds should be delivered immediately to the staff at the airport.